LucasJMO/E6Plus/prestige_classes/DragonDisciple.md

 **Weapon and Armor Proficiency**: Dragon disciples gain no proficiency with any weapon or armor.

-**Spells per Day/Spells Known**: Dragon disciples gain bonus spells as they gain levels in this prestige class, as if from having a high ability score.
-A bonus spell can be added to any level of spells the disciple already has the ability to cast.
+**Spells per Day**: When a dragon disciple reaches levels 3 and 5, the character gains new spells per day as if he had also gained a level in a spellcasting class he belonged to before adding the prestige class.
+He does not, however, gain any other benefit a character of that class would have gained, except for an increased effective level of spellcasting.
+If a character had more than one spellcasting class before becoming an dragon disciple, he must decide to which class he adds the new level for purposes of determining spells per day.

 If a character has more than one spellcasting class, he must decide to which class he adds each bonus spell as it is gained.
 Once a bonus spell has been applied, it cannot be shifted.